McNally High School

-McNally High School is a high school located in the Forest Heights neighborhood in Edmonton, Alberta, Canada.
+McNally High School is a secondary school located in the Forest Heights neighborhood in Edmonton, Alberta, Canada.
 It is operated by the Edmonton Public Schools system.
 The school is named after former Alberta Deputy Minister of Education and University of Alberta chancellor George Fred McNally.

 Programs of study

 International Baccalaureate

 McNally offers the International Baccalaureate Diploma Program in addition to the Alberta education curriculum.
 Having a diploma graduating class normally greater than forty students a year, McNally has one of the largest international baccalaureate classes in Alberta.
 However, this is often attributed to the medium population base of the school, with about 300 students enrolled in the diploma program and 200 students enrolled in the certificate program each year.
 McNally currently offers international baccalaureate courses in biology, computer science, English, history, physics, visual arts, chemistry, French, Spanish, mathematics, Mandarin, music, and math studies.

 Career and Technology Studies

 The school offers a variety of programs aimed to help students develop skills for employment after graduation.
 These include photography, computer programming and animation, web design, communication technology, construction, design studies, and culinary arts.
-Preparatory courses in culinary arts are offered at the school, allowing students to leave high school ready for a career in these areas.